 Class 4 Learning

-We are always busy in class 4; take a look at what we have been doing.
+Take a look at what we have been doing in class 4.

 Leading up to Christmas we explored our science topic of electricity.
 We explored the journey of electricity, electrical safety, making circuits (including switches) and understanding about insulators and conductors of electricity.